anssilaitila/contact-list/README.txt

 Send email directly to contacts using a built-in form on the front-end (featuring reCAPTCHA).
 Contact's email address can be completely hidden in the Pro version but still email can be sent to the contact.

-**14 days free trial available for Pro version, no credit card required.**
+**14 days trial available for Pro version, no credit card required.**

 See live demos at [contactlistpro.com](https://www.contactlistpro.com/contact-list/).